 I have a little thing in my head, that I call a ‘Balcony Moment’.
 This is when you are sitting somewhere, on a hotel balcony with a cheeky glass of something cold.
 Looking at an amazing view, thinking “how on earth did I get here?!”
 Then you remember a moment back in time, a right place right time moment.
-In my case it was taking ‘a’ particular taking a photo, that opened a doorway to an amazing journey.
-Those are my ‘balcony moments’….& I was having one right now, with my cheek pressed hard against the metal Armco.
-Trying to get focus lock on, shooting through the gap as the Ex Niki Lauda Ferrari blasted through the tunnel.
-I definitely heard a slight giggle creep out “….I’m only in the Tunnel, shooting the 2018 Monaco Historic Grand Prix!!?”
+In my case it was taking ‘a’ particular photo, that opened a doorway to an amazing journey.
+Those are my ‘balcony moments’…. & I was having one right now!
+My cheek pressed hard against the metal crash barrier Armco.
+Trying to get focus lock on, shooting through the gap as the Ex Niki Lauda Ferrari blasted into view.
+If you were standing next to me, even with ear plugs in, you would definitely have heard a slight giggle creep out….
+“I’m only in the Tunnel, shooting the 2018 Monaco Historic Grand Prix!!?”

 The Start line seemed logical place to set off & I was soon at Saint Devote, swinging right I headed up the hill.
 Walking up the right side pavement, every so often stopping to look back down through the kinks of Beau Rivage.
 Camera location cut-outs in the crash fencing would provide some great views.
 Up to the crest & the fast left of Massenet leads straight in to the famous Casino Square.
 I imagined the cars braking before flashing right past the barrier & down towards Mirabeau